 Step 1: Register for your Exam

 Registering for your test is easy.
-Login to your USGBC account and click “Credentials”.
-You will see a list of LEED tests you are eligible to take.
+Login to your USGBC account and click credentials, and you will see a list of LEED tests you are eligible to take.
 The exams are available at a test center or online from the comfort of your own testing environment.
 We recommend scheduling your exam 1-2 months from the day you start studying.
-This will ensure you spend adequate time preparing.
+Studying this way will ensure you spend adequate time preparing.

 Premium Study Material